msereeyothin/BulletJournal/README.md

 # Bullet Journal Organizational Tool

-## Pitch <br>
+## About
-Our Application is a digital version of a Bullet Journal for those who do not have the time to have and maintain a physical journal.
+<br> Our Application is a digital version of a Bullet Journal for those who do not have the time to have and maintain a
+physical journal.
 Similar to a Bullet Journal, it has the basic functions of noting down all of your Tasks and Events for that week to help you keep track of your busy life.
 However, by digitalizing the journal, many more features have been implemented.